sdt6585/convergence-docs/Game Design Document.md

 The C'than were crafty and patient, and their entrenched solar system and planetary defenses would eviscerate any Troydian fleets ignorant enough to attempt a full-scale invasion.

 So for a while, there was a bloody stalemate.
-Until a strangle and bold race arrived that called themselves Human.
+Until a strange and bold race arrived that called themselves Human.

 The Human fleet had its soldiers and weapons, but they had been battling most against environmental threats for generations.
 Weapons were peace-keeping tools, or at worst extensions of governmental authority.

 The Troydians and C'than were the most devasting threat in human memory.
-Their weapons were tuned for absolute destruction, and their fleets of unmanned warships were lethal to the human ships unlucky enough to encounter the alien fleets.
+Their weapons were tuned for absolute destruction, and their fleets of unmanned warships were lethal to the human ships unlucky enough to encounter the alien vessels.

 The human fleet halted on the horizon of the Lodestone and turned their industrial and technological prowess to understanding their enemies and expanding their military power.

 The AE filament humanity emerged from was a significant slip space jump from the Troydian/C'Than conflict zone, and the two races were more focused on the greater threat each posed to the other.
-There was a critical span of several decades where the humans did not attempt to enroach on the disputed space, and contented themselves to observe the great Lodestone and their new neighbors from afar.
+There was a critical span of several decades where the humans did not attempt to encroach on the disputed space, and contented themselves to observe the great Lodestone and their new neighbors from afar.

 That all changed in the Battle of the Horsehead, which took place in Horsehead Nebula (called Durshka Mata by the Troydian's) in the Troydian Filament.
 The Troydian Navy had mustered 60% of its fleet in a training exercise and parade maneuver as the Zuraav (Grand Admiral) of the fleet performed a propaganda spectacle to humiliate the C'Than.